 However, with proper early pruning, weeping white pine can develop into a small tree up to 12 feet (4 m.) tall.
 Its canopy outline is irregular.
 Weeping white pine’s canopy spread can be two to three times its height.

 Weeping white pine trees have smooth trunks covered with silvery gray bark.
 The bark is attractive when the trees are young, but as they age, the foliage covers the trunks all the way to the ground.
 The needles of a weeping white pine are evergreen and smell good.
 They are blue or blue-green, and between 2 and 4 inches (5-10 cm.) long.

 Pendula White Pine Care

 If you want to know how to grow a weeping white pine, first check your hardiness zone.
-These are hardy trees and thrive in U.S. Department of Agriculture zones 3 through 7.
-If you live in a warm climate, you will not be able invite a weeping white pine into your yard.
+These are hardy trees and thrive in USDA zones 3 through 7.
+If you live in a warm climate, you will not be able to invite a weeping white pine into your yard.

 According to pendula information, the weeping white pine is generally an easy-care, undemanding tree.
 It accepts most soils if they are acidic and well-draining.
 This includes loam and sand.
 Plant your tree in direct sun or a mix of sun and shade.

 Information on how to grow a weeping white palm indicates that the species has little tolerance for heat, salt, or drought.
 Water them regularly, keep them away from winter-salted roads, and do not try to plant them in zone 8 or above.